adbar/trafilatura/docs/installation.rst

 Command-line tool
 ~~~~~~~~~~~~~~~~~

+If you installed the library successfully but cannot start the command-line tool, try adding the user-level ``bin`` directory to your ``PATH`` environment variable.
+If you are using a Unix derivative (e.g. Linux, OS X), you can achieve this by running the following command: ``export PATH="$HOME/.local/bin:$PATH"``.

 For local or user installations where trafilatura cannot be used from the command-line, please refer to `the official Python documentation <https://docs.python.org/3/library/site.html#cmdoption-site-user-base>`_ and this page on `finding executables from the command-line <https://stackoverflow.com/questions/35898734/pip-installs-packages-successfully-but-executables-not-found-from-command-line>`_.